albertotonda/albertotonda.github.io/content/publication/bucur-2014-thetradeoffs/index.md

   terms of these two performance factors.
 Eventually, Pareto fronts allow us to bound the state space of the WSN, a fact which provides essential knowledge to WSN protocol designers.'
+featured: false
+publication: '*Proceedings of the 2014 conference on Genetic and evolutionary computation
+  - GECCO ′14*'
+doi: 10.1145/2576768.2598384
 links:
 - name: URL
   url: https://doi.org/10.1145/2576768.2598384
 ---